-This method does not solve for integer ambiguities, and therefore, has no baseline length restrictions.
+This method does not attempt to resolve integer ambiguities and therefore, has no baseline length restrictions.
 Regardless, long single frequency baselines will have much poorer accuracies than their dual frequency iono-free counterparts.
-Normally, the float solution is only used when either fixed static solutions cannot be made to pass or for single frequency baselines of 10 km or more.
+A float solution will automatically be returned if ARTK is unable to fix integer ambiguities.